 Yet in his dying moments, Snape performed one last heroic act.
 He completed his mission, his vow to Dumbledore, by giving Harry (who, unknown to Snape, was hidden nearby) the memories that would not only allow the boy to defeat Voldemort, but redeem him in the eyes of a boy he only ever wanted to protect – in Lily’s eyes, who looked into his for one last time.

 And with that, Severus Snape slipped away.

-Severus Snape died a hero, but died knowing barely anyone knew it.
-Nineteen years later, however, an older, wiser Harry would explain to his young son Albus Severus Potter why he named him after two great Hogwarts Headmasters, telling him that Severus Snape was 'the bravest man I ever knew.’
+Severus Snape was a hero, but died knowing barely anyone knew it.
+Nineteen years later, however, an older, wiser Harry would explain to his young son Albus Severus Potter why he named him after two great Hogwarts Headmasters, telling him that Severus Snape was ‘the bravest man I ever knew’.
 His legacy in Lily Potter’s family lived on forever.